Frontotemporal dementia is an uncommon type of dementia that causes problems with behaviour and language.

 The proteins mainly build up in the frontal and temporal lobes of the brain at the front and sides.
 These are important for controlling language, behaviour, and the ability to plan and organise.

 It's not fully understood why this happens, but there's often a genetic link.
-About one in every three people with frontotemporal dementia has a family history of dementia.
+Around 1 in 8 people who get frontotemporal dementia will have relatives who were also affected by the condition.

 If you have a family history of frontotemporal dementia, you may want to consider talking to your doctor about being referred to a geneticist and possibly having a genetic test to see if you're at risk.